Noupin/atropos/README.md

 ### Frontend wiring

-- When the marketing site runs on `localhost` or `127.0.0.1`, the JavaScript automatically targets `http://127.0.0.1:5001`.
+- When the marketing site runs on `localhost`, loopback, or private-network hosts, the JavaScript automatically targets `http://127.0.0.1:5001`.
 In production it falls back to the relative `/api` prefix so the site works behind the same host.
 - Set the optional `WEB_API_BASE` environment variable to override the API origin, and `WEB_ENABLE_MOCKS=true` if you want to keep showing the baked-in numbers when every fetch stage fails.